Methylprednisolone: Ciclosporin, tacrolimus, sirolimus (Rapamycin)

 Methylprednisolone and cyclosporin inhibit metabolism and therefore increase the likelihood of experiencing side effects associated with either of the individual drugs.
 In addition to known individual side effects, convulsions have been reported.

 Cox1 inhibitors

-Methylprednisolone may increase rate of elimination with chronic high dose aspirin.
+Methylprednisolone may increase the rate of elimination with chronic high doses of aspirin.
 Patients are susceptible to increased salicylate serum levels or salicylate toxicity upon termination of methylprednisolone.
 Excessive caution should be taken when prescribing methylprednisolone and aspirin to patients with hypoprothrombinemia.

 Anticoagulants

 Anticoagulants exhibit variable interactions; monitoring coagulation indices is recommended to achieve the desired effect.